meteoric/meteor-ionic/GUIDE.md

   //other helper methods...
 });
 ```
-You will also need a button somewhere that triggers the icon reveal animation.
-To do that set a `data-ion-list-toggle' attribute on a button or icon, with the value "left", "right" or "both" to indicate which sides you wish to toggle.
+You will also need a button somewhere that triggers the reveal animation.
+To do that, set a `data-ion-list-toggle' attribute on a button or icon, with the value "left", "right" or "both" to indicate which sides you wish to toggle.

 ## Modals